top of page

 Profilbild neu2_edited_edited_edited_edi

 Welcome!
-I am an Assistant Professor (Lecturer) in Social Policy in the School of Social and Political Science at the University of Edinburgh.
+I am Associate Professor (Senior Lecturer) in Social Policy in the School of Social and Political Science at the University of Edinburgh.
 Previously, I was a Postdoctoral Researcher in the Department of Politics and Public Administration at the University of Konstanz.
-I hold a PhD in Political and Social Sciences from the European University Institute (EUI) and held visiting positions at Harvard University, Lund University, University of Southern Denmark, and the EUI.
+I held visiting positions at Harvard University, Lund University, University of Southern Denmark, Central European University (CEU), and the European University Institute (EUI), where I also earned my PhD in Political and Social Sciences.
+My research interests are in the areas of comparative political economy and comparative politics, with a particular focus on welfare states, industrial relations, eco-social policies, and party politics.
+More generally, my work seeks to understand the relationship between capitalism and democracy over time and across space.

 Contact: